cyras0/typescript/FlightsTracker/client/README.md

 # React Flight Map App

-This React.js application is designed to display real-time flight data on an interactive map.
+This React Typescript application is designed to display real-time flight data on an interactive map.
 It offers a customizable configuration through environment variables and provides options to retrieve flight data either via traditional HTTP requests or WebSocket.

 ## Table of Contents